splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-deep-dive-memory/2-put-together/02-4-using.md

 3. Multi-select the `number_data &` code and replace all instances with the new `dynamic_array<double> *`.
 4. Scan the code to change how we access the data:
    - Remove old limited imposed by `MAX_NUMBERS`
-   - Remove any code that sets the count, and use `add` instead
+   - Remove any code that sets the size, and use `add` instead
      - Use `add` in `populate_array`
      - Adjust `add_data` to use `add` as well
    - Replace any code setting a value in the array with a call to `set`: